 Professor Duch’s research focuses on responsibility attribution, incorporating elements of theory, experiments and analysis of public opinion.
 In 2008 he published an award-winning book, The Economic Vote, that demonstrates that citizens hold political parties accountable for economic outcomes.
 His experiments have identified the information shortcuts that individuals deploy for responsibility attribution.
 More recently, Professor Duch has conducted experimental research into cheating, exploring its implications for tax compliance, corruption and economic performance.
 Professor Duch has conducted lab, field and online experiments throughout the world He lectures and also publishes on experimental methods.
 His research appears in the leading political science and economic journals.
 He is the founder of Behavioural Analytics that advises public and private clients.

-Enrique Fatás is currently at Loughborough University and Universidad del Rosario.
+Enrique Fatás is based at Loughborough University and the University of Pennsylvania.
 Before that, Enrique was the Head of School and a full-time professor at the School of Economics at the University of East Anglia.
 He is also co-Investigator of the ESRC Network for Integrated Behavioral Science and the National Science Foundation Collaborative Research NSCC/SA project Behavioural Insights into National Security Issues.
 He is also a Senior Research Fellow at the Center for Competition Policy and at the Center for Behavioral and Experimental Social Science.

 Professor Fatás’ research areas are behavioural economics, public economics, organizational behaviour, industrial organization and the economics of conflict.
 He has published his work in several journals in Economics and other disciplines (including the Proceedings of the National Academy of Sciences, Management Science, or Psychological Science).